rabem00/gitea-api-golang/README.md

-## Gitea
+## Gitea-client
-Using gitea-sdk go packages to create content in gitea.
+Using gitea-sdk golang package to create content in gitea.
-Only the some API endpoints are are used because this is for a specific project.
+Only some API endpoints are used, because this is only used for a specific project.

 ```bash
 Usage: